tmst/ZodbDemo/DOCUMENTATION/UpgradeGrokWithCrom.md

 The other option is to migrate your content objects to the crom branch.
 The devil is always in the details but here is what I think is possile.

 The biggest difference is in the Crom registry.
+Crom tosses out zope.component.
+I will not miss utility registration.
+It just uses the zope.interface registration.
+That makes sense to me.

+The next
-(Trollfot: Is it plug compatile?
-Is it a superset of functionality of Zope registry?)
-The next biggest difference is that Cromlech uses Venutian Decorators rather than Grok's martian declarations.
+biggest difference is that Cromlech uses Venutian Decorators rather than Grok's martian declarations.
 Actually Martian is already in Python 3, so it should be reasonably easy to port it to Crom.
 Zeam.form